Junjeeeee/Dynamic_2d_waterfall/README.md

 ## 2- How it was made

-The waterfall was made by using similar concepts to the Markiv chain, i'll explain it briefly follow the following graph:
+The waterfall was made by using similar concepts to the Markov chain, i'll explain it briefly follow the following graph:

 ![image](https://github.com/Junjeeeee/Dynamic_2d_waterfall/assets/94764591/6af3e9fe-30e9-4095-9fe9-2aab627b2c77)